 Stocks can rise and fall in value as economic conditions fluctuate, and bonds can fall in price very quickly as the financial positions of their issuers deteriorate.
 They’re akin to promissory notes, a promise to pay at some point in the future.
 But that future date may very well arrive and you’ll have no ability to recoup your investment.

-That can make it a little difficult to store, but it can make it easier to sell off in small quantities too.
-While you can buy smaller gold coins in weights down to 1/10 or 1/25 of an ounce, the premiums you’ll pay are much higher than those on silver.
+That can make it a little more difficult to store or transport, but it can make it easier to sell off in small quantities too.
+While you can buy smaller gold coins in weights down to 1/10 or 1/25 of an ounce, the premiums you’ll pay can be much higher than those on standard silver coins.
 That makes silver the obvious choice for those who want the flexibility to buy or sell in smaller increments than they would have to if investing in gold.
-And if you choose to invest in silver through a silver IRA, there are numerous IRA-approved silver coins from which you can choose.
+And if you choose to invest in silver through a silver IRA, there are numerous IRA-approved silver coins coins from which you can choose.

 Because demand for silver is influenced to a greater degree by industry than demand for gold, silver can offer higher returns than gold.
 A boost in demand can lead to price increases that, percentagewise, are greater than those of gold.
 A $10 increase in gold’s price may be a good gain, but a 35-cent increase in silver’s price is triple the percentage.

-That’s not an uncommon occurrence either, as during recent bull markets silver rose 448% while gold rose 166%.
+That’s not an uncommon occurrence either, as during bull markets silver’s gains can easily outpace those of gold.
 While gold may get the headlines and the attention, savvy investors know that silver can be just as important an investment to buy as a hedge as gold.

 Silver has a strong tradition of helping investors maintain stability.
 Because it was used for so many years as currency, many Americans today still remember the days of using silver coins.
 That continued familiarity works to silver’s favor.

 Silver also maintains its value against paper assets such as stocks, bonds, and even the dollar.
-Whereas the value of the silver in a silver dollar used to be a dollar, today it’s over $12.50.
-Compare that to a paper dollar which has lost 96% of its value since 1913.
+Whereas the value of the silver in a silver dollar used to be a dollar, today its silver content is worth over $18.
+Compare that to a paper dollar, which has lost 96% of its value since 1913.

-Silver also has some cash-like benefits in that you can invest in it nearly anonymously.
-While large transactions may trigger reporting requirements to the IRS, many investors acquire their silver coin by coin.
+Silver also has some cash-like benefits because you can invest in it nearly anonymously.
+While large transactions may trigger reporting requirements to the IRS, many investors acquire their silver coin-by-coin.
 While you can never remain completely anonymous, buying your silver and keeping it stored securely is a sure way to keep much of your wealth away from the prying eyes of those looking to take what’s yours.

-The advantages of silver are numerous, but the best way to find out for yourself is to take the plunge and invest in silver.
-Silver is a good investment because of these numerous advantages, and with a silver IRA you can help protect your hard-earned investments and keep them safe no matter what happens to the economy.
+While the advantages of silver are numerous, the best way to find out for yourself how silver can benefit your retirement assets is to take the plunge and learn more about how to invest in silver.
+With a silver IRA you can help protect your investments and keep them safe no matter what happens to the economy.

 Investing in silver through a silver IRA is a proven way of protecting wealth.
 With the ability to use pre-tax dollars to invest in silver, to roll over existing retirement savings into a silver IRA, and to defer taxation on gains until you decide to take a distribution, a silver IRA can be just the ticket to help grow your wealth and protect your hard-earned investments.
 Talk to the experts at Goldco today to see how a silver IRA can help you achieve your retirement dreams.